Tips on Brushing and Caring for Your Child’s Teeth

 - Be sure your child always wears a mouth guard when playing sports.

-- Take your child to the dentist regularly once they reach their first birthday.
+- Take your child to the dentist regularly once they develop teeth (usually before their first birthday).